gerardnico/kafka/docker/connect/sqlite/README.md

 ## Introduction
+This docker-compose file was created for this tutorial [Kafka Connect - Sqlite in Distributed Mode](https://gerardnico.com/wiki/dit/kafka/connector/sqlite_distributed).

 This repository is a copy of the [Kafka cp-all-in-one](https://github.com/confluentinc/cp-docker-images/blob/3.3.x/examples/cp-all-in-one/docker-compose.yml) where the [docker-compose.yml](./docker-compose.yml) was modified to:
   * add the version to the image (no more `latest` as image tag)
   * add the `CONNECT_PLUGIN_PATH` environment variable to make the Jdbc connector plugin available.